 The itinerary of the described route is only a reference, there is never an exact repeat of a cruise because it depends on the weather and accessibility of some of the regions in respect of the ice.
 As a consequence, the program varies, but it serves as a guide for the visitor.
 The boat captain makes any pertinent change and every day sets out the itinerary for that day.
 The ship's company reserves the right to cancel any of the cruises before sailing and in this case will return all payments without any indemnification.

-The described tariffs are per person, in American dollars, and in separate cabins.
+The described rates are per person, in American dollars, and in separate cabins.
 The double cabins can be sold as single cabins with an increment of 50% of the single cabin price.
 For the suites that can be occupied by a single person the increase is 100%.
 Of the available cabin suites there are two that can occupy a third person and can be reserved for an extra 50% of the per person price for a double cabin.
 For those people that wish to sail alone but wish to share a cabin please consult the company as regards this possibility.

 - The cruise with selected cabin requirement on board the M/V Ushuaia